 When you are contacted by a charging assessor they will be looking to

 Often, people can become better off because the benefit check identifies missing entitlements.
-Once those are in place their overall income may be more than it was before, even after they have paid for their care.
+Once those are in place your overall income may be more than it was before, even after you have paid for your care.

 There is no need to refer yourself for a charging assessment.
 Your details are passed to the charging assessors team as soon as non-residential care is put in place.